メニュー

 Director of Trauma Center, Saitama Medical Center, Saitama Medical University

-It is my great honor to welcome you to the 51st Annual Meeting of the Japanese Orthopaedic Trauma Association (JOTA), to be held at Pacifico Yokohama on June 27–28, 2025.
+It is our great honor to host the 51st Annual Meeting of the Japanese Orthopaedic Trauma Association (JOTA) on June 27 (Friday) and 28 (Saturday), 2025, at PACIFICO Yokohama in Yokohama City.